hivesolutions/appier/doc/events.md

 cause problems down the road (it's natural for a cat tracker to be aware that cats exist, but not so natural for cats to be aware of trackers).

+Events are dispatched and handled synchronously, so after the `trigger` method returns, you can be sure that all listeners have already processed the event and their associated behaviors.

 ## Persistence events

 When entities are being saved, Appier issues events for each phase